smcclatchy/exp-design/reference.md

 fixed effects
 :

-observational study
+observational experiment
 : an experiment done in parallel on a treatment (or exposure) and a control group that differ in one way (the independent or explanatory variable).
 The subjects, not the investigators, determine whether they are in the treatment group or the control group (i.e. smokers and non-smokers).
+For contrast, see controlled experiment.

 random effects
 :